Correvio Pharma Corp. – Consenus Indicates Potential 176.9% Upside

-Correvio Pharma Corp. with ticker code (CORV) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The target price ranges between 1.75 and 0.42 calculating the mean target price we have 1.08.
-With the stocks previous close at 0.39 this would imply there is a potential upside of 176.9%.
-The day 50 moving average is 0.38 while the 200 day moving average is 0.98.
-The market cap for the company is $25m.
-Visit the company website at: http://www.correvio.com
+Correvio Pharma Corp. with ticker code (CORV) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 1.75 and 0.42 with the average target price sitting at 1.08.
+Now with the previous closing price of 0.39 this is indicating there is a potential upside of 176.9%.
+The 50 day moving average now sits at 0.38 and the 200 day MA is 0.98.
+The market capitalisation for the company is $26m.
+Find out more information at: http://www.correvio.com

 Correvio Pharma Corp., a specialty pharmaceutical company, engages in developing therapeutics worldwide.
 Its portfolio of marketed brands comprise Aggrastat (tirofiban hydrochloride) for patients with acute coronary syndrome; and Brinavess (vernakalant IV) for the rapid conversion of recent onset atrial fibrillation to sinus rhythm.
 The company also offers ESMOCARD and ESMOCARD LYO, a short acting beta blocker for the treatment of supraventricular tachycardia and control of the ventricular rate in patients with atrial fibrillation; Trevyent, a development stage drug/device combination product for pulmonary arterial hypertension; Xydalba, a treatment for acute bacterial skin and skin structure infections; and Zevtera/Mabelio, a cephalosporin antibiotic for intravenous administration with rapid bactericidal activity.
 Correvio Pharma Corp. was incorporated in 2018 and is headquartered in Vancouver, Canada.